r3bl-org/r3bl-open-core/tui/README.md

   process that renders to one terminal window.
 - Inside of this terminal window, we can implement things like "app" switching, routing, tiling layout, stacking layout, etc. so that we can manage a lot of TUI apps (which are tightly integrated) that are running in the same process, in the same window.
-So you can imagine that all these "app"s have shared application state (that is in a Redux store).
-Each "app" may also have its own Redux store.
+So you can imagine that all these "app"s have shared application state.
+Each "app" may also have its own local application state.
 - Here are some examples of the types of "app"s we plan to build (for which this infrastructure acts as the open source engine):
   1. Multi user text editors w/ syntax highlighting.
   2. Integrations w/ github issues.
   3. Integrations w/ calendar, email, contacts APIs.

-All the crates in the `r3bl-open-core` repo provide lots of useful functionality to help you build TUI (text user interface) apps, along w/ general niceties & ergonomics that all Rustaceans 🦀 can enjoy 🎉:
+All the crates in the `r3bl-open-core` [repo](https://github.com/r3bl-org/r3bl-open-core/) provide lots of useful functionality to help you build TUI (text user interface) apps, along w/ general niceties & ergonomics that all Rustaceans 🦀 can enjoy 🎉:

 # r3bl_tui crate
 <a id="markdown-r3bl_tui-crate" name="r3bl_tui-crate"></a>

-This crate is related to the first thing that's described above.
-It provides lots of useful
+This crate contains the first thing that's described above.

 <!-- TOC -->